-In the last 12 years owning my photography business, one thing is always consistent.
+In the last 12 years of owning my photography business, one thing is always consistent.
 When the end of December rolls around, it inevitably looks like a tornado has blown through my studio.
 I’m always a little (or a lot) burned out and ready to put down the camera for a few weeks.
 So it’s convenient when the craziness of the holiday rush comes to a screeching halt, leaving me with a fairly empty calendar and lots of free time with my brain to prep for the new year.

 After a few days off, I come back refreshed and rejuvenated.